josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🎓_British_University_Compliance_Service/🎓_reputation_management_and_university_protest_response.md

 ---

 ## 🏮 Footer
-*Reputation Management and University Protest Response* is a living node of the Polaris Protocol.
+*🎓 Reputation Management and University Protest Response* is a living node of the Polaris Protocol.
 It documents how private-sector reputation logic infiltrates academic institutions, reframing civic protest as risk to be managed rather than dialogue to be heard.

 > 📡 Cross-references:
+>
-> - [🕸️ Interlocking Influence Economy](./🕸️_interlocking_influence_economy.md) — shared personnel and tradecraft across influence industries
+> - [🕸️ Interlocking Influence Economy](/) — *shared personnel and tradecraft across influence industries*
-> - [⚖️ Citizen Recourse: Private Surveillance in the UK](./⚖️_citizen_recourse_private_surveillance_uk.md) — legal and civic mechanisms of redress
+> - [⚖️ Citizen Recourse: Private Surveillance in the UK](/) — *legal and civic mechanisms of redress*

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-11-03_
+_Last updated: 2025-11-13_